 Higher-order Functions

-Suppose you are writing a browser-based JavaScript application with three donate buttons, each for a different amount:
+Suppose we are writing a browser-based JavaScript application with three donate buttons, each for a different amount:

-You now face the dilemma that every programmer who works with event-driven systems must resolve: you need some of your code to run when the user clicks on a button.
-But you are not in charge of the button.
+We now face the dilemma that every programmer who works with event-driven systems must resolve: we need some of our code to run when the user clicks on a button.
+But we are not in charge of the button.
 Someone else wrote its code and the event-handling system years back.
-How can you get this old code to execute your new code?
+How can we get this old code to call code we are just writing now?

-First, since you don't want your code to run until a click happens, you delay its execution by dropping it in three different functions:
+First, since we don't want our code to run until a click happens, we delay its execution by dropping it in three different functions:

 function donate5() {